ajitagupta/ajitagupta/README.md

 This is my GitHub portfolio.
 I use it to showcase my skills on client projects.
 This includes various industries, amongst others insurance or tourism or even banks.

+Feel free to get in touch if you have a cool idea we could work on together!

 <!--
 **ajitagupta/ajitagupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.